PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

            Greedy Action for the latest input state fed to the model during forward pass for each iteration during training

  i) Policy-Based Methods (for Continuous Action Spaces) :
+    Policy-Based Methoda are better than the Value-Based Methods owing to the following factors:
+    a) Policy-Based Methods are simpler than Value-Based Methods because they do away with the intermediate step of estimating the optimal action-value function and directly estimate the optimal policy.
+    b) Policy-Based Methods tend to learn the true desired stochastic policy whereas Value-Based Methods tend to learn a deterministic or near-deterministic policy.
+    c) Policy-Based Methods are best suited for estimating optimal policy for environments with Continuous Action-Spaces as they directly map a state to action unlike Value-Based Methods which need to first estimate the best action for each state which can be carried out provided that the action space is discrete with finite number of actions ; but in case of Continuous Action          Space the Value-Based Methods need to find the global maximum of a non-trivial continuous function which turns out to be an
+       Optimization Problem in itself.

 # Description of the Learning Algorithm used